Every day, more people in the US talk about living in Mexico.

 The Loneliness of Expat Life

-Many of us made the decision to leave support networks behind when we chose to move to Mexico.
-We moved away from immediate family, away from lifelong friends, and away from the communities in which we spent the most formative parts of our lives.
-If we were lucky enough to have consistent healthcare in the US, we may have also moved from a family doctor or medical care team.
+As expats, many of us made the decision to leave support networks behind when we chose to move to Mexico.
+We moved away from immediate family, away from lifelong friends, and away from the communities in

 “La muerte es segura,